 They did everything correctly, right?

 Not quite.
-Their security-savvy measures did not include enterprise based data-centric security, and that became a fatal weakness when the company sent one of its VPs to a major conference.
+Their security-savvy measures did not include enterprise-based data-centric security, and that became a fatal weakness when the company sent one of its VPs to a major conference (yes they are coming back).

 Like most leaders, the VP—let’s call him Rob—needed to work while he traveled.
 In addition to presenting and networking at the conference, he reviewed progress on a new project still in development.
 This included both getting reports from team members back at the office and working with a few other colleagues who had come to the conference.